Git-BritHub/Leggo-My-Logo/README.md

 ## Description
-Leggo-My-Logo is a Node.js command-line application providing users the ability to quickly generate an SVG logo file while utilizing node packages `Jest` and `Inquirer`.
+Leggo-My-Logo is a Node.js command-line application providing users the ability to quickly generate an SVG logo file while utilizing node packages Jest and Inquirer.
 After answering a total of four questions, users will be provided with a 300x200 pixel image.
 This easy and simple logo generator will save web developers time and money in freelance or company web development projects.

 ## Installation
 1. Clone my respository by inputting the following in your terminal: `git clone https://github.com/Git-BritHub/Leggo-My-Logo.git`